openstack/horizon/doc/source/topics/deployment.rst

 Cookies
 -------

-If you're using Django 1.4 or later, a new session backend is available to you which avoids server load and scaling problems: the ``signed_cookies`` backend!
+``signed_cookies`` is a session backend that is available to you which avoids server load and scaling problems.

 This backend stores session data in a cookie which is stored by the user's browser.
 The backend uses a cryptographic signing technique to ensure